agustinpena/PinGenerator/README.md

 !['Folders'](images/folders.png)

 It also contains several _template_nn_ folders, containing each a _bg.png_ image file and a _fg.png_ image file, needed to generate one specific pin model.
+For example:

 !['Product'](images/template.png)